OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Case Studies

 The communication complexity of the Bonawitz et al. protocol is nearly optimal for small sets of clients and large vectors, but its per-client communication cost is much higher than an insecure solution when $n$ is large.
 The Bell et al. protocol~\cite{bell2020secure} modifies the Bonawitz et al. protocol by relaxing the requirement that each client add a mask for {each other client}.
 Instead, in the Bell et al. protocol, each client adds a mask for a \emph{subset} of the other clients.

-\paragraph{Protocol description.} The Bell et al. protocol generates a \emph{Harary graph}: a $k$-connected graph with $n$ vertices, in which each vertex has $k$ neighbors.
-Each vertex represents a client; each client adds masks to their input based on their neighbors in the graph.
-By setting $k = \log n$, the protocol reduces the number of masks in each masked vector from $O(n)$ to $O(\log n)$, and thus also reduces the per-client communication cost of secret sharing the values of $s_{u,v}$ described earlier.
+The Bell et al. protocol generates a graph connecting clients to a set of $k$ \emph{neighbors} with whom they will exchanged pairwise masks.
+By setting $k = \log n$, the protocol reduces the number of masks in each masked vector from $O(n)$ to $O(\log n)$, and thus also reduces the per-client communication cost.
 The original Bonawitz et al. protocol can be recovered from the Bell et al. protocol by using a fully-connected graph.

-\paragraph{Protocol security.} Compared to the protocols described earlier, the Bell et al. protocol offers a weaker security guarantee.
-Since each client has only $\log n$ neighbors (chosen at random), an honest client could end up with all corrupted neighbors even if the \emph{total} fraction of corrupted clients is small.
-This possibility is unlikely, but it causes the honest client's original input vector to be revealed to the adversary.

-The authors therefore describe their security guarantee in terms of a fraction $\alpha$ of honest clients: with high probability, each honest client's input is guaranteed to be summed with at least $\alpha n$ other clients' inputs before being revealed to the adversary.
-The value of $\alpha$ depends on the number of neighbors in the communication graph: achieving a higher $\alpha$ requires increasing the value of $k$.
-By using a fully-connected graph, the Bonawitz et al. protocol achieves $\alpha = 1$.

-\paragraph{Protocol implementation.} We implemented the Bell et al. protocol in \system by re-using large portions of our implementation of the Bonawitz et al. protocol.
-Our implementation also generates the Harary graph, and uses the set of neighbors for each client to determine the construction of the masks.
+We implemented the Bell et al. protocol in \system by re-using large portions of our implementation of the Bonawitz et al. protocol.
+Our implementation also generates each client's set of neighbors, and uses the set of neighbors for each client to determine the construction of the masks.
 The per-client communication cost of our implementation is equivalent to that of our Bonawitz et al. implementation, but it requires only $O(k)$ Shamir shares for the $s_{u, v}$ values, achieving the desired $O(\log n + l)$ complexity.